Fast-Track Visas in Italy

 Within 8 days of arrival in Italy, the worker must complete the in-country registration procedures by visiting the Immigration office and:

-• Submit the immigration application supporting documents (including but not limited to support letter and documentary evidence to prove companies’ affiliation; worker’s educational/professional qualification — all legalized/translated; evidence of adequate accommodation etc.
+• Submit the immigration application supporting documents (including but not limited to support letter and documentary evidence to prove companies’ affiliation; worker’s educational/professional qualification, all legalized/translated; evidence of adequate accommodation etc.

-• Sign the Contract of Stay (and integration agreement for permits of 1 year or longer)
+• Sign the Contract of Stay (and integration agreement for permits of 1 year or longer).

-• File a Permit of Stay application.
+• File a Residence Permit application.

 Advantages

-• Approval is not subject to a foregoing Italian Labor Board check, but only to police examination
+• Approval is not subject to a foregoing Italian Labor Board check, but only to police examination.

-• Significant reduction of processing time
+• Significant reduction of processing time.

-• The work permit application is replaced by a communication of the terms contained in the proposed contract of stay
+• The work permit application is replaced by a communication of the terms contained in the proposed contract of stay.

-• Less steps with respect to the standard process (a work permit is not issued)
+• Less steps with respect to the standard process (a work permit is not issued).

-• Supporting documents are to be submitted only after the work visa has been issued
+• Supporting documents are to be submitted only after the work visa has been issued.

 Red flags

-• Be ready with all documents: Before the prospective worker enters Italy with the visa, the company must make sure all documents are ready and in good order or else he/she will not be able to complete the registration procedures within the 8 days term nor to start work at the sponsor company
+• Be ready with all documents: Before the prospective worker enters Italy with the visa, the company must make sure all documents are ready and in good order or else he/she will not be able to complete the registration procedures within the 8 days term nor to start work at the sponsor company.

 • Time is of the essence: The documentation to be provided upon worker’s arrival in Italy is quite burdensome and may take a long time to be prepared.
-This may negate the overall benefits of the system
+This may negate the overall benefits of the system.

-• Beware of Consulates: Some consulates may not have implemented the procedure fully and raise issues during the visa application step
+• Beware of Consulates: Some consulates may not have implemented the procedure fully and raise issues during the visa application step.

 • Possible penalties: If the worker enters Italy without the required documents although holding a visa he will be subject to non-compliancy penalties.